recallwei/qrcode-generator/README.md

 - [x] 💎 Support storage of up to 400 QRCodes
 - [ ] 🏷️ Add tags for QRCodes
 - [ ] 📁 Add groups for QRCodes
+- [ ] 🌟 Generate QRCodes using different encodings
-- [ ] ⚙️ Generated QRCodes by custom config
+- [ ] ⚙️ Generate QRCodes by custom config
 - [ ] 🔍 Search QRCodes by keywords
 - [ ] 📚 Make QRCode template
 - [ ] 🌙 Dark Mode